rexray/vg-docker-rexray/README.md

 To login to the nodes, use the following commands: `vagrant ssh master`, `vagrant ssh node01`, or `vagrant ssh node02`.

-### Dell EMC ScaleIO Install

-By default this is set to `true` and can be overridden using `export VG_SCALEIO_INSTALL=false`.

-If `true`, a fully functional ScaleIO cluster is installed with IM, MDM, SDC and SDS on three nodes.

-### Docker and REX-Ray
+## Using Docker and REX-Ray

 Docker and REX-Ray will automatically be installed on all three nodes but can be overridden using the Environment Variables above.
 Each will configure REX-Ray to manage ScaleIO or local VirtualBox volumes for persistent applications in containers.

-To run a container with persistent data, from any of the cluster nodes you can run the following examples:
+To run a container with persistent data, from any of the cluster nodes you can run the following examples (the examples do not change based on the storage used.
+REX-Ray abstracts the storage provider so commands are universal):

 Pre-provision new volumes with REX-Ray:
 ```
 sudo rexray volume create test --size=16
+sudo rexray volume ls
 ```

 **Automatically provision new volumes on the fly when containers are created**